-Superhero movies would not be what they are today were it not for the Dark Knight trilogy.
-In revamping the masked vigilante for the mainstream, writer/director Christopher Nolan elevated a genre previously thought of as basic to the realm of high art, earning universal praise and, thanks to the late Heath Ledger, the genre’s first (and only) Oscar-winning performance.
-The performances did not stop with Heath though, as the overall cast brings many famous characters to life.
+Superhero movies wouldn't be what they are today were it not for the Dark Knight trilogy.
+In revamping the masked vigilante for the mainstream, filmmaker Christopher Nolan elevated a pedestrian genre to the realm of high art, earning universal praise and the genre’s first Oscar-winning performance with Heath Ledger's Joker.
+The performances did not stop with Heath however, as the overall cast brings many famous characters to life.

 Nolan’s mastery of emotion, epic scale, and neo-noir tropes has aged incredibly well since The Dark Knight Rises wrapped things up in 2012, and the trilogy continues to be the superhero golden standard.
 The series set an unprecedented representation of Gotham, that many filmmakers have failed to achieve throughout the years.

 That being said, the films themselves aren’t perfect.
 For every masterful decision that Nolan made, there was the occasional misstep, missed opportunity, or choice that simply didn’t align with what fans expect from Batman.
 Although the decisions are, in majority, fitting and necessary, those missteps take some of the magic out of these iconic films, leading the audience to confusedly stumble around at times.

 Here are 10 Things Christopher Nolan Got Right About Batman (And 10 Things He Ruined).

 20 Right: Batman’s Impact on Gotham

 No superhero is as personally invested in their hometown as Batman is.
 His love for Gotham, his desire to see it free of crime and poverty, are crucial as to why he put on the mask in the first place, and Nolan does a fine job of illustrating that throughout.